 The devotion to the safety of your passengers is exceeded only by sheer disregard for your own personal well-being.
 It’s why, for some bizarre reason, you decide to keep towing a plane even though lightning is within five.
 Not five miles.
 Five yards.

-Indeed, instead of doing as the checklist and the safety instructions advise, you accelerate and willingly exceed the maximum tow speed of five miles an hour (or the speed of the slowest walker) and just gun it to the hangar.
-This tow don’t stop for no one, not even cloud-gathering Zeus casually hurling lightning bolts in your vicinity.
+Indeed, instead of doing as the checklist and the safety instructions advise, you accelerate and willingly exceed the maximum tow speed of five miles an hour (or the speed of the slowest walker) and just gun it for the hangar.
+This tow stops for no one, not even the angry god hurling lightning bolts in your vicinity.